rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 It uses a template and an input object to generate HTML or other text formats.
 Handlebars templates look like regular text with embedded Handlebars expressions.

-All the references are validated against Profile Schema with a validation mechanism described in [this page](personalization-validation.md).

 Simple expression sample:

 ```